tbensky/PiNN_Projectile/readme.md

 We were hoping to allow the network to determine $C$.
 We tried a couple of approaches:

- 1. Using an arbitrary weight of the network, `get_weight()`.
+ 1. Using some weight in the network to double as $C$.
+Here, we defined `get_weight()` to pull a weight from the network.
 This function looked like:
  ```python
      def get_weight(self):
         return self.layer2.weight[3][3].item()
 ```
  2. Using `getC()`, which is gets an additional trainable parameter we added to the network.
 We added this is the `___init()___` of the network class: `self.C = nn.Parameter(torch.rand(1), requires_grad=True)`.

- Neither of these techniques worked, so we just set $C$ to $0.01$, which was what was used to generate the numerical data.
-We are not sure why neither of these techniques work (i.e. have $C$ as a trainable parameter), in particular:
+ Neither of these techniques worked, so we just set $C$ to $0.01$.
+We never saw a smooth curve approach the numerically integrated version.
+We are not sure why neither of these techniques work, in particular:

  1. Why can't we insist on a bit of additional constraint on a weight?
  1. Why won't a wholly trainable parameter of the network work?